viperleed/viperleed/doc/content/parameters/vibr_amp_scale.rst

    !
 OR
    VIBR_AMP_SCALE = *surf 1.3

 Scaling factors can be defined on a single line (comma delimited pairs), or on multiple lines.

 The site types are labelled as ``El_sitename``, where ``El`` is an element as found in the :ref:`POSCAR file<POSCAR>`, and ``sitename`` is a site name defined in the :ref:`PARAMETERS file<PARAMETERS>`  under :ref:`SITE_DEF<SITEDEF>`.
 Asterisks ``*`` are treated as wildcard characters, so ``*surf`` in the example above will match both ``Fe_surf`` and ``O_surf``.
 (The same convention as in the VIBROCC file.)

 In the example above, if the vibrational amplitude for Fe has been calculated to be 0.1 Å, the vibrational amplitude for the Fe_surf atoms will be set to 0.13 Å.

-Note that the parameters VIBR_AMP_SCALE, `T_EXPERIMENT </protected/surface/LEEDIV/PARAMETERS/T_EXPERIMENT>`__ and `T_DEBYE </protected/surface/LEEDIV/PARAMETERS/T_DEBYE>`__ will normally be used only once, to calculate an initial guess for vibrational amplitudes and generate a :ref:`VIBROCC file<VIBOCCIN>`.
+Note that the parameters VIBR_AMP_SCALE, :ref:`T_EXPERIMENT` and :ref:`T_DEBYE`
+will normally be used only once, to calculate an initial guess for vibrational amplitudes and generate a :ref:`VIBROCC file<VIBOCCIN>`.
 Afterwards, all three parameters will automatically be commented out in the PARAMETERS file; the vibration amplitudes will be defined in the VIBROCC file instead.
 Even if the parameters were un-commented again, they would never be used as long as a VIBROCC file is present and defines the amplitude of the respective site.